 Through our sub-consultants we are providing architectural, building sciences and site monitoring consultancy services, healthcare planning, design-build procurement advice, payment certification, furniture and equipment consultancy, value management, and document control.

 Alberta Infrastructure had little previous experience in the design-build delivery method.
-With our extensive global experience in design build, Arup was able to provide valuable guidance on best practice, how design build differs from other delivery methods, and the balancing of performance and prescription in the Statement of Requirements.
+With our extensive global experience in design build, Arup was able to provide valuable guidance on best practice, how design build differs from other delivery methods, the balancing of performance and prescription in the Statement of Requirements and what users and other stakeholders could expect at each design and construction stage.